- Understanding the Transition to College

 Counseling and Psychological Services as a Resource for Parents [top]

 CAPS provides consultations to parents concerned about their students.
 Such consultations can focus on a range of issues, including how to assist a student experiencing a difficult situation, how to refer a student to CAPS or how to locate appropriate mental health treatment for students.
-To secure a consultation, call CAPS at 805-437-2088 and ask to speak with a counselor.
+To secure a consultation, call CAPS at 805-437-2088 and ask to speak with a clinician.

 Confidentiality and Parents [top]

 Confidentiality is an essential part of any counseling relationship.
 CAPS staff adheres to the ethical standards of their respective professions and to state and federal laws relating to confidentiality.
 These standards and laws prevent us from speaking with concerned parents about their student's contact with CAPS unless we have the student's written permission.
 Thus, unless your student gives us written permission, we cannot acknowledge whether your student has been seen or is making progress in counseling.
 The only exceptions occur when a student is under 18 years of age, we are concerned that a student is clearly and imminently a risk to self or others, we learn of ongoing child abuse or we are ordered to release confidential information by a court of law.

 Many students prefer to keep their counseling completely private, and such privacy is typically vital for successful counseling.
 Assuming your student is, however, willing to have one of the counselors discuss her or his participation in counseling with you, one good way to arrange for this is by asking your student to have the counselor call you during a counseling session.
 The counselor will then have your student complete and sign the necessary form, and may call you using a speaker telephone so that all concerned can participate in the conversation.
 Note that, in general, counseling is best served if everything parents have to share with their student's counselor is also shared with their student.